nlesc-eTAOC/pyTAMS/docs/TAMS.rst

 --------------------

 Trajectory-adaptive Multi-level Sampling (`TAMS <https://doi.org/10.1088/1742-5468/aab856>`_) is concerned with the simulation of rare events associated with a dynamical process.
-A rare event is an event with a non-zero, but very small probability.
+A rare event is an event with a non-zero very small probability.
 The probability is so low that naively sampling the stochastic process outcome with a Monte-Carlo (MC) approach yields no reliable estimate of the probability within a reasonable simulation time.

-Let's consider a random process :math:`X \in R^d` and a measurable set :math:`Y`.
+Let's consider a random process :math:`X \in \mathbb{R}^d` and a measurable set :math:`Y`.
 We want to estimate the probability:

 .. math::
   p = P(X \in Y)